Employee Forum Committees

 Any Employee can present to the Employee Forum a proposal for the establishment of a new standing or ad hoc Employee Forum committee, or the restructuring of a current one.
 All proposals must be presented in writing.
 Proposals will be discussed by the Executive Committee and brought before the entire Employee Forum for a vote.

 Executive Committee: This committee is comprised of the Chair, the Vice Chair, the Secretary, the Treasurer, the Staff Assembly Delegates, the chair of each Employee Forum committee and one Delegate from each electoral Division of the Forum.
 It makes representative decisions for the Forum in emergency situations, develops monthly agendas for the entire Forum, annually reviews the Forum Guidelines, and recommends motions to the Forum.
-This committee will handle planning for the twice-annual community meetings and selection of recipients of the Forum Community Award (Three-Legged Stool).
+This committee will handle planning for the twice-annual community meetings.
 The Executive Committee is elected at the Annual Retreat.

 Community Service Committee: This committee develops and manages the community engagement and public service initiatives of the Employee Forum in coordination with the Carolina Center for Public Service and other campus organizations.
 The committee will ensure that Employees seek to foster an active and engaged commitment to our University and wider community.
 Subcommittees include the Carolina Campus Community Garden and Carolina Blood Drive.